The Benefits and Challenges of Self-Driving Cars

 Conclusion

 In conclusion, self-driving cars have the potential to revolutionize transportation and bring about a host of benefits, including increased safety, improved mobility, increased efficiency, and environmental benefits.
-However, there are also significant challenges that must be addressed, including technological limitations, legal and regulatory challenges, and cybersecurity.
+However, significant challenges must be addressed, including technological limitations, legal and regulatory challenges, and cybersecurity.
 As self-driving car technology continues to develop, it is important that these challenges are addressed and that the benefits of this emerging technology are realized safely and responsibly.